deepwell/vim-config/README.md

     vr

 ##Bundles
-While it is possible to install bundles as you would normally do with pathogen (git clone into ~/.vim/bundles), using vim-config's bundle management scripts is much easier.
+While it is possible to install bundles as you would normally do with pathogen (git clone into ~/.vim/bundles), it is cleaner to use vim-config's bundle management scripts.

 Edit bundles.cfg: